The

 Signal-based outbound compounds

-The best outbound motions get smarter over time.
-Every signal that converts, sequence that lands and reply that comes back feeds into a model that makes next week's outreach more precise than this week's.
+Outbound motions should be getting smarter over time.
+Every signal that converts, sequence that lands, and reply that comes back feeds into a model that makes next week's outreach more precise than this week's.

 - The Signal-Based ABM Guide — How to turn signals into account-based campaigns that move accounts through the funnel